 Now this is an easy one.
-Broccoli or Cauliflower is great to pair with venison because when it is covered in cheese, everyone loves it.
-Just simply place the pieced up broccoli or cauliflower in a roasting dish with a little bit of milk and butter.
+Broccoli or cauliflower is great to pair with ground venison because when it is covered in cheese, everyone loves it.
+Just place the pieced up broccoli or cauliflower in a roasting dish with a little bit of milk and butter.
 Bake it with the lid on for about 30 minutes, or until tender.
 Finally, smother it in cheese and bake with the lid off until melted.
 You are welcome.

 10. Wild Rice

-Wild rice is sort of staple in our house when we are looking for something great to pair with venison.
+Wild rice is sort of staple in our house when we are looking for something great to pair with deer meat.
 For whatever reason, when wild rice is cooked accordingly and spiced up a little with basic seasonings like tarragon or basil, it becomes a perfect complement to the wild meat on your plate.

 So what did we miss?
 Is there anything that you like to pair with game meat that we should know about?